Landscape Architecture (Four-Year BLA)

 The landscape architecture program supports local and regional leadership in confronting ecological issues of the natural and built environments within the Philadelphia Metropolitan corridor (New York City to Washington, DC).
 The focus is on urban ecological issues while searching for environmentally sustainable solutions to human problems of growth and development.
 The program is committed to providing leadership in confronting issues that affect urban neighborhoods, particularly those that are in need of revitalization.

-Philadelphia University is uniquely positioned on the edge of the Wissahickon Valley Park, a 1700-acre park within the Fairmount Park System, where natural systems and restoration techniques can be easily studied.
+Philadelphia University is uniquely positioned on the edge of the Wissahickon Valley Park, a 1700-acre park within the Fairmount Park System, where natural systems and restoration techniques can easily be studied.
 The area has a vast concentration of cultural, social, historic and natural systems that present a vast resource to the students.

 During the third year, more advanced technical and professional courses are added to the curriculum, supporting design studio projects of increasing complexity and scope.
 The design studios focus on community design and restoration management.
 These studios are supported by courses in human behavior, plant community ecology and urban hydrology.